Kanzoonrkz/Bulldozer_Game/README.md

 ## Game Mechanic

-They are 3 ways to move your character:
+There are 3 ways to move your character:

 - Use arrow key
 - Use WASD